2 (Sneaky) Design Problems of Poor Lead Gen Content

 Lead gen content should be short enough to be flawless.
 Flawless = important, exciting, factually correct.

 When prospects consume your lead gen content, the nurturing process becomes easier.
 Nurtured leads make larger purchases than non-nurtured leads.
 Good lead gen content makes later sales conversations possible.

 Many of your competitors won’t go through the trouble of designing worthwhile lead gen content.
 They’ll produce something obvious or monstrous and let the chips fall where they may.

 That’s an expensive way to do business!

 Here’s a better solution.
 Think of lead gen content as an introduction.
 You don’t have to close the sale… and frankly, you won’t anyway for a big-ticket item.

-Once you put lead gen into context, designing the right content becomes less intimidating, more intuitive.
+Once you put lead generation into context, designing the right content becomes less intimidating, and more intuitive.